mohamedibrahim26/Ai-assistant/README.md

 ## Tech Stack

 **Frontend**
-- React 18 + Vite + Tailwind CSS
+- React 18 with Vite and Tailwind CSS
-- Web Speech API (STT — continuous recognition with BCP-47 locale support, auto-restart on `no-speech`)
+- Web Speech API for continuous speech recognition with BCP-47 locale support and auto-restart on silence
-- ElevenLabs TTS (`eleven_turbo_v2_5` for English, `eleven_flash_v2_5` for others)
+- ElevenLabs TTS using `eleven_turbo_v2_5` for English and `eleven_flash_v2_5` for other languages
-- PWA: Service Worker + Web App Manifest
+- PWA support via Service Worker and Web App Manifest

 **Backend**
-- Node.js 22 + Express
+- Node.js 22 with Express
-- SQLite via `node:sqlite` (built-in — zero extra dependencies)
+- SQLite via the built-in `node:sqlite` module, so there are no extra database dependencies to install
-- JWT authentication + bcryptjs
+- JWT authentication and bcryptjs for password hashing
-- `node-cron` for daily check-ins and weekly recaps
+- `node-cron` for scheduling daily check-ins and weekly recap messages
-- ElevenLabs TTS proxy with graceful fallback to Web Speech API synthesis
+- ElevenLabs TTS proxy with a fallback to the browser's built-in Web Speech synthesis

 **AI Service (Python)**
-- FastAPI + Pydantic
+- FastAPI with Pydantic schemas
-- Groq (primary: `llama-3.1-8b-instant`, 500k tokens/day — no billing required for normal usage)
+- Groq as the primary LLM provider running `llama-3.1-8b-instant` at 500k tokens per day with no billing required for typical usage
-- OpenAI, Anthropic, Ollama (fallback chain via tenacity)
+- OpenAI, Anthropic, and Ollama as fallback providers via tenacity retry logic
-- ChromaDB + sentence-transformers for RAG
+- ChromaDB with sentence-transformers for retrieval-augmented generation
-- Provider-agnostic router — swap models without touching the Node backend
+- Provider-agnostic router so you can switch models without touching any Node.js code

-**AI / Prompt Design**
+**AI and Prompt Design**
-- System prompt engineered for emotional intelligence (~400 tokens — optimised for low latency)
+- System prompt tuned for emotional intelligence, kept to roughly 400 tokens to keep response times fast
-- Voice mode: hard 25-word response limit, emotion-mirroring rules
+- Voice mode enforces a 25-word response limit and mirrors the user's emotional tone
-- Consecutive-message deduplication before Groq calls (prevents API rejection on malformed history)
+- Consecutive message deduplication before Groq API calls to prevent rejection from malformed history
-- Long-term memory via periodic summarisation stored in `memory_summaries` table
+- Long-term memory built by periodically summarising older conversations and storing them in a `memory_summaries` table
-- Automated profile extraction from conversation (name, age, profession, gender, life context)
+- Automated profile extraction that picks up your name, age, profession, gender, and life context from the first few conversations

 ---

-## Quick Start
+## Getting started

-### Prerequisites
+### What you need
-- Node.js 22+
+- Node.js 22 or higher
-- Python 3.11+
+- Python 3.11 or higher
-- [Groq API key](https://console.groq.com) (free — 500k tokens/day on llama-3.1-8b-instant)
+- A [Groq API key](https://console.groq.com) (free account, 500k tokens per day on llama-3.1-8b-instant)
-- (Optional) [ElevenLabs API key](https://elevenlabs.io) for voice — Starter plan required for library voices
+- Optionally an [ElevenLabs API key](https://elevenlabs.io) if you want voice.
+The Starter plan is required for library voices.

 ### 1. Clone the repo